 Partnership Grants undergo a two-stage adjudication process.
-Only applicants successful at Stage 1 will be invited to submit an application at Stage 2.
+Only applicants successful in Stage 1 will be invited to apply in Stage 2.

 Salary research allowance

-Applicants and co-applicants from eligible not-for-profit organizations may request a salary research allowance to release them from duties to their organization.
+Applicants, co-directors and co-applicants from eligible not-for-profit organizations can request a salary research allowance to release them from duties to their organization.